We are based in North Sulawesi, at the heart of the Coral Triangle.

 Jens has almost two decades of experience in researching and co-creating circular value chains in the global plastics industry.
 He is passionate to bring people and skills together to find solutions for ocean plastics.

-Our NGO board is made of up of passionate environmentalists from across North Sulawesi
+Our NGO board: passionate environmentalists from across North Sulawesi